amirhpg/dlmdlu/README.md

 # dlmdlu Download Movies For Free
 ### Download movies for free just by knowing it name
 *guide in below
-you need python3 or more installed!
+you need python3 or above

 >./dlmdlu -n "name of movie"